-About Travel & Tours
+About Mass Audubon's Travel & Tours Program

 Why does a conservation organization have a travel program?
 Because we know that the more time one spends out in nature, learning about the natural world, the more one will be likely to embrace the protection of wildlife and their habitats.

-The tours are designed to help you learn about birds, wildlife, and the natural world—be it Maine or Mongolia—while having fun with a group of like-minded people.
+Our tours are designed to help you learn about birds, wildlife, and the natural world—be it Maine or Mongolia—while having fun with a group of like-minded people.

-The tours vary in their emphasis, often based on the destination and/or leader.
-For example, the Birding in Costa Rica tour is primarily focused on birding while Tour of Crete's Nature and Culture includes cultural stops and botany interests as well as daily birding.
+The tours vary in their emphasis, often based on the destination and/or trip leader.
+For example, the Birding in Costa Rica tour is primarily focused on birding, while the Northern Greece Birding & Natural History trip includes cultural stops and botany interests as well as daily birding.

 Addressing the Impact of Travel